honusz/Tonalite/docs/supported_software.md

 # Supported Software

-It is possible to visualize your lighting using external software that supports the E1.31 (sACN) protocol.
+It is possible to visualize your lighting using external software that supports the E1.31 (sACN) or ArtNet protocols.
 Below is a list of some visualizers that work with Tonalite.

 | Software                                                                        | Manufacturer  |
 |:-------------------------------------------------------------------------------:|:-------------:|